 The maximum limit on the Special Improvements Assessments during the term of this contract is \$0.20 per \$100 of assessed fair market value of any real estate and taxable leasehold interests of property within the District which is zoned for commercial or industrial use or used for such purpose.
-For fiscal year 2018, the assessment rate was \$0.18 per \$100 of assessed fair market value, which was unchanged from the 2017 rate.
+For fiscal year 2019, the assessment rate was \$0.18 per \$100 of assessed fair market value, which was unchanged from the 2018 rate.
+The rate has not changed since 2009 fiscal year.